Kitchen equipment needed to prepare food safely

 These food safety tools help keep food safe and your loved ones healthy.

 Cooking food, especially perishable foods such as meat and poultry, to the proper temperature is the best way to make sure food is safe to eat.
 Food thermometers are the best tools to check temperatures.
+Learn more about how to use them and check their accuracy.

 - Instant-read thermometers, either dial or digital, quickly measure the temperature of food near the end of the cooking time and can be used in many thin foods.